Howz is supporting NHS Covid response in Surrey with Medixine Suite platform

 It uses remote monitoring devices installed in people’s homes to track temperature, pulse, oxygen saturation, and general wellbeing.
 Any health issue identified by the technology will get flagged in a centralized system and followed up by a clinically led Monitoring Team.
 The team provides users with prompt advice and support and, if necessary, arranges for coronavirus testing.
-They also liaise with 111 and hospital services.
+They also liaise with NHS 111 (service for urgent help and advice) and hospital services.

 The centralized system is built on the Medixine Suite platform, and it has portals for the Monitoring team and both for the patient and their carer.

 “Dementia affects the carer as well as the patient, and the Covid lockdown makes life even harder for families.
 It’s essential to have the possibility to monitor both and to see the household as a whole”, says Louise Rogerson, the founder, and COO of Howz.

 “For a comprehensive approach like this, Medixine Suite is an excellent tool.
 The platform is very intuitive and easy to use, and all the feedback we’ve had so far has been positive”, Rogerson continues.

 The Service is provided in co-operation by three organizations: Surrey and Borders Partnership NHS Foundation Trust, smart home monitoring provider, Howz, Surrey County Council, and Surrey Heartlands Health and Care Partnership (Integrated Care System).
 It is available to anyone with a diagnosis of dementia living at home in Surrey, and their main carer.